f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab4/lab4.rst

     #.
 SSH to the ``CICD server (runner, Terraform, Ansible)`` VM

         #.
-Run this command in order to determine the latest Signature Package date: ``sudo yum --showduplicates list app-protect-attack-signatures``
+Optional: Run this command in order to determine the latest Signature Package date: ``sudo yum --showduplicates list app-protect-attack-signatures``
         or for ubuntu: ``sudo apt-cache policy app-protect-attack-signatures|grep 2021``
         #.
 You will see all versions published.
 In my case, it is ``2021.07.13`` (2021.07.13-1.el7.ngx).
 We will use this date as a Docker tag, but this will be done automatically by the CI/CD pipeline.